AltaPay/sdk-java/readme.md

+# AltaPay - JavaSDK

-# JavaSDK - for integrating Java projects with the AltaPay gateway.
+For integrating Java projects with the AltaPay gateway.

-## Change Log

-### 1.0.0

-- Supports API changes from 20210324
-- Add support to agreements using agreement_type

-## How to build
+## How to Build

 To update the SDK with the latest payment gateway changes run below command from the root of the project